HussainAther/philosophy/causality/emergence.md

 from a causal before-after relation.
 For this reason, the terms downward causation or top-down causation are infelicitous choices for addressing a downward confinement by contextual constraints.

+Within the tradition of dual-aspect thinking, one can distinguish two different, in a sense opposing base conceptions.
+In one of them, psychophysically neutral elementary entities are composed to sets of such entities, and depending on the composition these sets acquire mental or physical properties.
+The other base conception refers to a psychophysically neutral domain which does not consist of elementary entities waiting to be composed, but is conceived as one overarching whole that is to be decomposed.
+In contrast to the atomistic picture of compositional dual-aspect monism, the holistic picture of the decompositional variant is strongly reminiscent of the fundamental insight of entanglement in quantum physics.

+The contextual emergence of both the mental and the material from a psychophysically neutral whole requires a fresh look at the conceptual framework, both technically and in terms of the underlying metaphysics.
+At the technical level, we do now refer to the contextual emergence of multiplicity from unity, fine grains from coarse grains, rather than the other way around.
+The basic idea here is that a "primordial" decomposition of an undivided whole generates (under a particular context) different domains that give rise to differentiations, e.g. the mind-matter distinction.

+In the decompositional variety of dual-aspect monism, refinement by symmetry breakdown is conceptually prior to its opposite of generalization, where the restoration of symmetries generates equivalence classes of increasing size.
+The basic undivided, psychophysically neutral reality is the trivial partition where nothing is distinguished.
+There is full symmetry and, hence, the corresponding reality is "ineffable", or "discursively inaccessible".
+Successive decompositions give rise to more and more refined partitions, where symmetries are broken and equivalence classes beome smaller and smaller.
+Phenomenal families of mental states illustrate this for the mental domain.

+At the metaphysical level, the mental and the physical remain epistemic, but the undivided whole is added as an ontic dimension.
+This reminds one of Plato's ideas or Kant's things-in-themselves, which are empirically inaccessible in principle and, in this sense, scientificallly mute.
+Indeed, an undivided whole cannot be further characterized without introducing distinctions that break up the wholeness.
+Yet, it provides one asset in the metaphyscis of the mind-matter problem that no other philosophical position provides: the emergence of mind-matter correlations as a direct and immediate consequence.